klamoureux386/ConditionPredictor/README.md

             -storepass [YOUR_PASSWORD_HERE]
         ```
     5. If you see: `PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target` in the .NET Aspire Java logs at all, that means something went wrong during the above!
-    6. Download the latest version of Maven.
+3. Download the latest version of Maven.
-    7. Navigate to the CTakesJava directory.
+4. Navigate to the CTakesJava directory.
-    8. Clone the Apache cTAKES [fork] (https://github.com/klamoureux386/cdss-ctakes) into the CTakesJava folder of your machine.
+5. Clone the Apache cTAKES [fork] (https://github.com/klamoureux386/cdss-ctakes) into the CTakesJava folder of your machine.
 NOTE: Any cTAKES customization should be done against this repository.
-    9. Run the setup for cTAKES (currently just `mvn clean compile` and `mvn clean compile package`).
-Make sure you [download](https://sourceforge.net/projects/ctakesresources/files/sno_rx_16ab.zip/download) the default fast lookup dictionary and unzip it in your `resources/org/apache/ctakes/dictionary/lookup/fast` directory.
+6. Run the setup for cTAKES (currently just `mvn clean compile` and `mvn clean compile package`).
-    10. Afterward, take the compiled ctakes-distribution target folder (*cTakesJava/ctakes/ctakes-distribution/target*) and move the `apache-ctakes-#.#.#.-bin.zip` file outward to the same directory as the parent ctakes folder.
+7. Afterward, take the compiled ctakes-distribution target folder (*cTakesJava/ctakes/ctakes-distribution/target*) and move the `apache-ctakes-#.#.#.-bin.zip` file outward to the same directory as the parent ctakes folder.
-    11. Unzip the bin .zip, rename the output folder to `ctakes-7.0.0-compiled`
+8. Unzip the bin .zip, rename the output folder to `cdss-ctakes-7.0.0-SNAPSHOT`
-    12. Navigate to src → main → bin and add a file named `.env`.
-Add `CTAKES_HOME=%CURRENT_DIR%` and save.
-    13. Download the [Aspire 9.4 CLI](https://learn.microsoft.com/en-us/dotnet/aspire/whats-new/dotnet-aspire-9.4) and launch the project from the AppHost directory using `aspire run`.
-NOTE: Running from Visual Studio results an [issue](https://github.com/dotnet/aspire/issues/10377) where the Java process (and by extension, Tomcat server occupying the port) isn't gracefully terminated on project shutdown.
-Shutting down via the IDE doesn't send the SIGTERM signal properly compared to the CLI.
+9. Make sure you [download](https://sourceforge.net/projects/ctakesresources/files/sno_rx_16ab.zip/download) the default fast lookup dictionary and unzip it in your `cdss-ctakes-7.0.0-SNAPSHOT/resources/org/apache/ctakes/dictionary/lookup/fast` directory.

-3. To run the CTakes Java wrapper standalone if testing:
+10. To run the CTakes Java wrapper standalone if testing:
     1. Open up the wrapper-app project in IntelliJ.
     2. Set up a Configuration to run the app.
 Edit Configurations → Add New Application → Select *CDSS Application* for the Main Class → Apply.
 Run the application.
     3. You may need to right click the project and hit Maven → Sync Project if you get any errors about dependencies.